cmtkdot/xdelo-app/README.md

 Duplicate Detection:

 Checks for existing messages with same file_unique_id used for the name directly in the telegram-storage bucket Updates existing record if found instead of creating new one Media Group Handling:

 Recognizes messages part of a media group
 Maintains relationships between grouped messages
-Syncs the analyzed content across group members Caption Processing:
+Syncs the analyzed content across group members (triggered by Edge Function) Caption Processing:

-Messages with captions go to manual-caption-parser Falls back to database function if parser fails Handles caption edits and removals
+DB Trigger (`trg_process_caption`) sets state to 'pending' for messages with captions.
+Edge Function (`direct-caption-processor`) polls for 'pending' messages.
+Edge Function uses shared parser (`_shared/captionParser.ts`).
+Handles caption edits via the trigger re-setting state to 'pending'.
 Processing States:

-'initialized': Initial state for new messages 'pending': Ready for caption analysis
+'initialized': Initial state for new messages.
-'completed': Successfully processed
+'pending': Caption exists, ready for processing by `direct-caption-processor`.
+Set by DB trigger.
+'processing': Actively being processed by `direct-caption-processor`.
+'completed': Successfully processed, `analyzed_content` populated.
+Set by `direct-caption-processor` or sync function.
-'error': Processing failed
+'error': Processing failed.
+Set by `direct-caption-processor`.
 Media Group Synchronization:

-Immediate sync after processing captions
-Delayed re-checks for initially empty groups
-Direct database fallback for reliability
+Sync triggered by `direct-caption-processor` after successful caption processing via RPC call to `xdelo_sync_media_group_content`.
+DB function `xdelo_sync_media_group_content` uses advisory locks.
+Safety net cron job (`xdelo_recheck_media_groups`) ensures eventual consistency.
-Maintains edit history and caption relationships
+Maintains edit history and caption relationships.

 detailed:
 Caption Processing and Media Group Synchronization
 1. Caption Processing Flow --> If No caption then will check for other media groups that are the same and see if they have analyzed content parsed from caption already completed and not null.
 It will sync if it  has captions then:
 A. Entry Points
-Webhook receives Telegram message
+Webhook (`telegram-webhook`) receives Telegram message.
-Message stored with initial state 'initialized' Caption processor triggered immediately after caption is not null
+Message stored in DB (`messages` table) with initial state 'initialized'.
+DB Trigger (`trg_process_caption`) fires `BEFORE` save if caption exists, setting state to 'pending'.
+Edge Function (`direct-caption-processor`) polls periodically for messages in 'pending' state.

-B. Caption Analysis Algorithm
-The system uses a sophisticated multi-pattern matching approach:
+B. Caption Analysis Algorithm (`_shared/captionParser.ts` called by `direct-caption-processor`) The system uses a sophisticated multi-pattern matching approach:

 Simple Patterns